cxjcxj186/cxjcxj186.github.io/_posts/2019-10-15-Physics Notes I.md

 ## Mechanics

 The mechanics statue of a particle is determined by its position and velocity.
-Thus a function L(q,\dot{q},t) is enough to derive mechanics principles.
+Thus a function $L(q,\dot{q},t)$ is enough to derive mechanics principles.
 The actual mechanics happens when the action $S[L]$ takes its extreme.
 This derives the Euler-Lagrange equation.
 In certain cases, it is the motion equation for a particle or a system.
 It is a system of $s$ second-order equations.

 To derive the Lagrangian for a system, we use the symmetry of the space-time.
 In practice, just apply the canonical Lagrangian and make a change of variable.
 Note that for a system, $L=\sum \frac{1}{2}m_\alpha v_\alpha^2-U$, while the energy is $E=\sum \frac{1}{2}m_\alpha v_\alpha^2 +U$.